run-llama/llama-hub/README.md

 # GPT Index Loader Hub

 This is a simple library of all the data loaders / readers that have been created by the community in GPT Index.
 The goal is to make it extremely easy to connect large language models to a large variety of knowledge sources.
 These are general-purpose utilities that can be used in [GPT Index](https://github.com/jerryjliu/gpt_index/tree/main/gpt_index) (e.g. when building a index), [LangChain](https://github.com/hwchase17/langchain) (e.g. when building different tools an agent can use), and more.
-For example, there are loaders to parse Google Docs, PDF files, Powerpoints, and many more.
-Note that because the loaders produce the same types of Documents, you can easily use them together in the same index.
+For example, there are loaders to parse Google Docs, SQL Databases, PDF files, PowerPoints, and many more.
+Note that because different loaders produce the same types of Documents, you can easily use them together in the same index.

 ## Usage